 Some risk factors for dementia, such as age and genetics, cannot be changed.
 But researchers continue to explore the impact of other risk factors on brain health and prevention of dementia.
 Some of the most active areas of research in risk reduction and prevention include cardiovascular factors, physical fitness, and diet.

 Your brain is nourished by one of your body’s richest networks of blood vessels.
 Anything that damages blood vessels anywhere in your body can damage blood vessels in your brain, depriving brain cells of vital food and oxygen.
 Blood vessel changes in the brain are linked to vascular dementia.
 They often are present along with changes caused by other types of dementia, including Alzheimer’s disease and dementia with Lewy bodies.
 These changes may interact to cause faster decline or make impairments more severe.
 You can help protect your brain with some of the same strategies that protect your heart – don’t smoke; take steps to keep your blood pressure, cholesterol and blood sugar within normal limits; and maintain a healthy weight.

 Am I at risk of developing dementia?
-This online section explains more about the possible causes of dementia and how to reduce your risk of developing the condition.
+Alzheimer’s Society explains more about the possible causes of dementia and how to reduce your risk of developing the condition.

-If you have dementia you may find it difficult to make decisions, and may want to plan ahead in case you are unable to make important decisions in the future.
+If you have dementia you may find it difficult to make decisions.
+Planning ahead is important in case you are unable to make important decisions in the future.